 One type of ISA which I haven’t talked about to date in any detail, except for a brief mention, is the Lifetime ISA (LISA).

-When I looked in to them when they were first introduced in April 2017, only one or two institutions were offering them.
+When I looked in to them when they were first introduced in April 2017, only a handful of Lifetime ISA providers were offering them.
 Almost two years on and there is more choice on the market so I am revisiting my research.

 In large part, this decision has been driven by my age.
 As I approach 40, I am conscious that my eligibility to open a Lifetime ISA is almost up as you need to be between the ages of 18 and 39 to open an account.

 So it will soon be a case of now or never!

 A Lifetime ISA is essentially another type of ISA.
 They can hold cash or stocks and shares.